nih-fmrif/NIMH_repro_2017_03/_episodes/25-container_technology.md

 ~~~
 {: .bash}

-In addition to running cowsay on the input and producing output, this script will check that two arguments were supplied and exit early with an error message if that is not the case.
+In addition to running cowsay on the input and producing output, this script checks that two arguments were supplied and exits early with an error message if that is not the case.

 Now let's copy this new runscript to the appropriate location inside the container with the `singularity copy` command.